stuart12/server-container-configuration/containers/exim4/Readme.md

 	gpg --export -armor you@example.org

 ## checkout [swaks](https://linux.die.net/man/1/swaks) & [mail-tester](https://www.mail-tester.com/)
-	swaks --silent 1 --server smtp3.pook.it:587 --tls --auth-user $AS --auth-password "$PASSWD" --to $COOKIE@mail-tester.com --from fred@pook.it --header "Subject: hello $(date)" --body "hello Web, the computers are very slow today, Fred" swaks --silent 1 --server smtp3.pook.it:587 --tls --auth-user $AS --auth-password "$PASSWD" --to $AS@acm.org --from dummy7@pook.it --header "Subject: $(date)"
+	swaks --silent 1 --server smtp3.pook.it:587 --tls --auth-user $AS --auth-password "$PASSWD" --to $COOKIE@mail-tester.com --from someone587@pook.it --header "Subject: hello $(date)" --body "hello Web, the computers are very slow today, Fred" swaks --silent 1 --server smtp3.pook.it:587 --tls --auth-user $AS --auth-password "$PASSWD" --to $AS@acm.org --from dummy587@pook.it --header "Subject: 587 $(date)" swaks --silent 1 --server smtp3.pook.it:25  --tls  --to $AS@pook.it --from dummy25@pook.it --header "Subject: port 25 $(date)"

 ### a free DKIM mail tester
 [dkimvalidator.com](http://dkimvalidator.com/)